Interstate Liquor Licences

-The Northern Territory Government intends to introduce a minimum unit price for alcohol, commonly referred to as the ‘minimum floor price’, to minimise the harms associated with high-alcohol, low-cost alcoholic beverages.
+The Northern Territory Government has introduced a minimum unit price for alcohol, commonly referred to as the ‘minimum floor price’, to minimise the harms associated with high-alcohol, low-cost alcoholic beverages.

 The minimum floor price is not a tax.